Sihoiba/JH_Klass_Inmate/README.md

  - Burglar; requires Smuggler 1: Open doors from a distance.
 Higher levels let you close doors from a distance and unlock locked doors and elevators for free.
  - Dealer; requires Cutter 1: Increased the duration of the Juiced, Stimmed and Enviro buffs from Combat Packs, Stimpacks and Enviropacks.
  - Kneecap; requires Dash 1: PISTOL/SMG/SEMI/AUTO: Debuffs enemies on hit.
 Level 1 slowed, level 2 accuracy malus, level 3 damage malus
- - Hitman; requires Desperado = 1: Reduces enemy cover affect, and increases damage against enemies at 100% or higher health.
-Level 1 cover 20% effective, damage bonus 10% at 100% health rising to 50% at 200% health; Level 2 cover 40% effective, damage bonus rises to 100% at 200% health, Level 3 ignore 80% enemy cover, damage bonus rises from 50% health capping at 100% damage at 150+% health.
+ - Desperado; requires Hitman = 1: 20/40/60% flat damage bonus multiplied by the proportion of the ammo clip a shot costs.
+Better on single shot weapons.
+E.g. a single shot 60 damage rocket launcher gets 12/24/36 damage increase, a 6 shot 24 damage revolver, would get 1/2/3 damage increase
  - Whizkid; requires Gambler 1: As standard

 ### Master Traits